 The best time to deep sea fishing is in the morning and the evening.
 Fish won’t bite as well due to the higher water temperatures at midday.

 Low oxygen levels.
 Throwing artificial baits at the first light is one of the many things I like to do with our customers.
 We cover ground for approximately an hour, then stop to switch to live or cut bait.
 You can find a lot of Snook on beaches, passes and coastal docks.
 They should stay there until the water temperatures drop.

 Redfish prefer live or cut pinfish as their bait of choice.
 Trout can still be caught, but it can be difficult to find them.
 Use a free-lined greenback to find a mixture of grass and sand bottom.
 If you need to go deeper, add a pinch weight.
 An area with plenty of fry bait is a good option.

 What Is The Best Fishing Method?

-Even though it can get very hot, we still catch plenty of fish especially when we go deep sea fishing.
+Even though it can get very hot, we still catch plenty of fish especially when we go on a fishing trip.
 We also keep our rods bent by changing when, where and for what purpose we fish.
-You should always bring water and sun protection, especially if it is not a regular activity.
+You should always bring water and sun protection, especially if you are not accustom to being in the sun.
 As always, be aware of the weather.
 Summer thunderstorms can be quite severe!

-Voyager charter fishing provides all the bait and a rod if needed.
-Our captains know where the fish are biting any time of the year.
+Voyager charter fishing provides all the bait and a rod if needed, however, feel free to bring your own fishing equipment.
+Our captains know where the fish are biting at any time of the year.